Ev3nS/Infosec/_posts/2021-08-17-HackTheBox-Archetype.md

 Once you gain access to a shell in general it is good to check a few things: what privileges you have, what processes are running, what is your ip, who else is on the box, what files you have access to, any weird files/binaries/executables that shouldn't be there, are there any notes or secret files that are left unprotected? what's the bash/batch history and so on.

-Fortunately while digging for the last accessed files i've found this peculiar file lying around:
+Fortunately, while digging for the last accessed files i've found this peculiar file lying around:

 ![oddfile.png]({{site.baseurl}}/images/oddfile.png)